riotnrrd-eu/riotnrrd-eu.github.io/_posts/2014-09-01-A-maze-of-menu-options,-all-alike.markdown

 categories:  fastweb customer-sat
 ---

-# A maze of menu options, all alike

-I cancelled my service with [the Most Incompetent ISP In The World](http://www.fastweb.it "FASTWEB" )[^1] months ago, and somehow they are still able to ruin my week right from a Monday morning.
+I cancelled my service with [the Most Incompetent ISP In The World](http://www.fastweb.it "FASTWEB")[^1] months ago, and somehow they are still able to ruin my week right from a Monday morning.

 > If you wish to access the service, please press 1.